Xilinx/Vitis-AI/tools/RNN/rnn_quantizer/README.md

 ### Install from source code

 Installation with Anaconda is suggested.
-And if there is an old version of XRNN quantizer in the conda enviorment, suggest you remove all of its related files before install the new version.
+And if there is an old version of RNN quantizer in the conda enviorment, suggest you remove all of its related files before install the new version.

-To install pytorch tools of XRNN quantizer, do as follows:
+To install pytorch tools of RNN quantizer, do as follows:

 ##### Pre step 1 : CUDA_HOME environment variable in .bashrc
 For GPU version, if CUDA library is installed in /usr/local/cuda, add the following line into .bashrc.
 If CUDA is in other directory, change the line accordingly.